KM-Kinter/KM-Kinter/README.md

 ## Current obsessions

-- Starting my journey with React and Next.js because static websites are prehistoric
+- Starting my journey with React and Next.js
 - Learning VHDL for digital circuit design (because FPGA programming is a completely different beast than regular coding)
 - 3D modeling and printing everything I can't find in stores or is too expensive
 - Repurposing old things into new, better ones using zero waste methods (recently turned an old monitor into a smart mirror)